anupgautam23/E-Commerce-API/README.md

 Use this to get insights of signup and login functionality.

-SignUp Controller :-
+User SignUp Controller :-

-Login Controller :-
+User Login Controller :-

+Admin SignUp Controller :-

-ID Controller :-
+Admin Login Controller :-

 <p align="right">(<a href="#readme-top">back to top</a>)</p>